kaustubhagarwal/DL-Final-Project/README.md

 # Deep Synthesis: Real-time Audio-Visual Synthesis Using Deep Learning

+This is the final project for the course ECE-GY 7123: Deep Learning by Professor Chinmay Hedge.

+## Team members
+- Kaustubh Agarwal (ka3210)
+- Srujana Kanchisamudram (sk11115)
+- Aashir Saroya (as17888)

 This repository contains the code for Deep Synthesis, a system that generates real-time audio-visual speech synthesis.
 It works by taking three inputs:

 Text: The text that you want the person in the image or video to say.